Kathleen Goodfellow

 Kathleen Goodfellow (20 August 1891 - 20 May 1980) was an Irish writer, poet and translator who was involved with the Irish nationalist cause.
 While a member of Cumann na mBan, she met artist Estella Solomons with whom she would have a lifelong friendship.
 Under the pseudonym Michael Scot, she wrote Three Tales of the Times, a book about life in Ireland under the Black and Tans.
 She also translated French poetry, particularly that of François Villon.
 She was independently wealthy and owned a row of houses in Donnybrook, Dublin.
 She was a patron of the arts and of The Dublin Magazine, a literary journal owned by her friend Seumas O'Sullivan, to which she contributed articles, poems and book reviews.
 She also supported children's charities and was on the Board of Governors of the Royal Hospital in Donnybrook.

 Early life

 Goodfellow was born in Dublin on 20 August 1891 to George Goodfellow and Susan Goodfellow (née Nicholson).
 The family were Quakers.
 Her father and uncle Jack were builders and they constructed a row of houses (numbers 2, 4, 6, 8, 10 and 12) on Morehampton Road, Donnybrook.
-The Goodfellow family lived at 4 Morehampton Road, where Goodfellow continued to live for the rest of her life.
+The Goodfellow family lived at 4 Morehampton Road, where Goodfellow lived out her life.

 She was educated at Alexandra College and graduated with an Arts degree from Trinity College, Dublin.
 On her mother's death in 1932, she inherited the estate of her maternal grandfather including property in England and Ireland, which made her independently wealthy.